 In a full array LED screen, the LEDs are distributed evenly behind the entire screen.
 This produces a more uniform backlight and provides a more effective use of local dimming, where it can change the luminosity of only a specific part of the screen.

 In some TVs, like Sony's XBR line, they use colored LEDs instead of white ones.
 Technically, this can create an even greater color range gamut by matching the backlight color with the picture.
 In practice though, you will not really see the difference.

 This is the most common method for LED TVs.

-In an edge lit LED screen, the LEDs are placed at the peripheral of the screen.
+With an edge lit LED screen, the LEDs are placed at the peripheral of the screen.
 Depending on the television, it can be all around the screen or only on the sides or the bottom.
 This allows the screen to be very thin.

 However, it can cause some spots on the screen to be brighter than others, like the edges.
 This problem is called flashlighting or clouding.
 It can be seen when watching a dark scene in a dark environment.

-This is how the lower end LED TVs are constructed.
+This is how the lower-end LED TVs are constructed.